lukawarren/riscv-emulator/README.md

 # Run
 cd -
-cd build
+mkdir -p build && cd build
 cmake .. -G Ninja && ninja
 ./riscv-emulator --image ../external/buildroot-linux/image.bin --dts ../emulator.dts
 ```

 Alternatively, if you do not wish to build Linux and OpenSBI from source *and* you do not wish to build the initramfs either, you can [download a pre-built final image here](https://github.com/lukawarren/riscv-emulator/releases), so that you can simply run `./riscv-emulator image.bin`.

+Log in with `root` (no password).

-## Attaching a block device
+#### Attaching a block device
-If you don't have an image handy, you can make a simple ext4 filesystem containing the emulator's source like so:
+If you don't have an image handy but would like to attach one, you can make a simple ext4 filesystem containing the emulator's source like so:
 ```
 # Adjust size (count) as necessary
 dd if=/dev/zero of=fs.img bs=1M count=1